ez-transform/ez-transform-utility/README.md

 # EzTransformExtension

-EzTransformExtension is A meltano utility extension for EzTransformExtension.
+EzTransformExtension is A meltano utility extension for ez-transform.

 ## Installing this extension for local development